getbubblenow/javicle/docs/complex_example.md

 Here is a complex example using multiple assets and operations.

-Note that comments, which are not usually legal in JSON, are allowed in JVCL files.
+Note that comments, which are not usually legal in JSON, are allowed in JVC files.

 If you have other JSON-aware tools that need to read JVLC files, you may not want to use this comment syntax.
 The `asset` and `operation` JSON objects also support a `comment` field, which can be used as well.

-<sub><sup>Doug C: I promise these will always be just comments; jvcl will never
+<sub><sup>Doug C: I promise these will always be just comments; jvc will never
 use [comments as parsing directives or otherwise break interoperability](https://web.archive.org/web/20120507155137/https://plus.google.com/118095276221607585885/posts/RK8qyGVaGSr) (note: disable javascript to view this link)</sup></sub>

 ```js